2012 Rally Catalunya

 The 48º Rally RACC Catalunya – Costa Daurada, alternatively RACC Rally de España, was the thirteenth and the final round of the 2012 World Rally Championship season.
-The rally took place over 9–11 November, and was based in Salou, Catalonia.
+The rally took place over 9–11 November, and was based in Salou, Catalonia, Spain.
 The rally was also the final round of the Super 2000 World Rally Championship, Production World Rally Championship and WRC Academy.